 Learn how to easily invest in Retail Food Group shares.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Retail Food Group Limited is a restaurants business based in Australia.
-Retail Food Group shares (RFG) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Retail Food Group shares (RFG) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Retail Food Group has a trailing 12-month revenue of around $109.1 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Retail Food Group